contact information

 Effective December 18, 2019, New York State has amended its Tax Law to provide a new franchise tax and personal income tax credit for minority and women television writers' and directors' fees and salaries.
 Read more.

-Super Lawyers magazine lists thirty-two Frankfurt Kurnit attorneys in its 2019 NY-area edition.
+Super Lawyers magazine lists thirty Frankfurt Kurnit attorneys in its 2019 NY-area edition.
 Read more.

 Gift Cards in Advertising Promotions and New York Sales Tax